 - patentable subject matter (i.e. subject matter that is eligible for patent protection); - novelty (i.e. anything not found in the prior art); - inventive step (i.e. results of a creative process which are not obvious from the prior art to a person skilled in the art); and - industrial application (i.e. the possibility of an invention being produced or used in any branch of economic activity).

-According to Article 16 of the Industrial Property Law, the following subject matter is not patentable:
+According to Article 49 of the Federal Law of Protection to the Industrial Property the following subject matter is not patentable: